Last Updated on by Karl

 - Number of brand evangelists

-How many sales and other real world result do you get from social media?
+How many sales and other real-world result do you get from social media?
+These are some of the most important social media KPIs and some of the hardest to measure.

 - Conversions (email subscriptions, downloads, install widget or tool, etc)